asdurso/How-to-Create-Circular-Graphs-in-R/README.md

 The best way to do this is to display each ring as a row in the legend.
 Because of the `legend` arguments, it is best to specify each element as a matrix, arranged by row.

-For border, we specify the first element's border as `NA`, because we want to use it as the name of the variable.
+For `border`, we specify the first element's border as `NA`, because we want to use it as the name of the variable displayed in the track or ring.
 This is also the case for the `fill`.
-We repeat this each time for the number of rings.
-Finally, since we have the name of the variable and three colors for min, max, and median, we want four columns.
+We repeat this each time for the number of tracks Finally, since we have the name of the variable and three colors for min, max, and median, we want four columns.
 For the labels, we specify the variable name, as well as labels for each color.

 ```{r eval = F}
 borders <- matrix(rep(c(NA, "black", "black", "black"), 5), ncol = 4, byrow = T)